tact-lang/jetton/docs/feature-rich.md

 ```

-#### SendStateInitWithJettonNotification
+### SendStateInitWithJettonNotification

-This mode requires additional field `forwardStateInit` to be included in the custom payload.
+This mode requires an additional field, `forwardStateInit,` to be included in the custom payload.

-When `transfer_notification#7362d09c` is sent from the receivers jetton wallet, it simply carries the forward payload and forward ton amount as value, acting like asynchronous callback on the transfer event.
-Huge limitation to the practical usage of this callback is the fact that notification receiving contract should already be deployed.
-So if you want to execute some kind of logic after the successful jetton transfer on-chain, you should send two messages, one for callback contract deploy and the second one for the transfer itself.
+When `transfer_notification#7362d09c` is sent from the receiver's Jetton wallet, it simply carries the forward payload and forward Toncoin amount as value, acting like an asynchronous callback on the transfer event.
+A huge limitation to the practical use of this callback is that the notification-receiving contract should already be deployed.
+To execute logic after a successful Jetton transfer on-chain, send two messages: one for the callback contract deployment and a second for the transfer itself.

 The ability to deploy the notification receiver together with the notification would solve this issue.
-This send mode takes the `forwardStateInit` field from the custom payload on jetton transfer, attaches it to the internal transfer and then uses it as `state_init` on the transfer notification message.
+This send mode retrieves the `forwardStateInit` field from the custom payload on the Jetton transfer, attaches it to the internal transfer, and then uses it as `state_init` in the transfer notification message.

 ```mermaid
 sequenceDiagram